complete-ts/complete/packages/complete-lint/README.md

   },
 ```

-That allows you to type `npm run lint` to more easily run the script.
+That allows you to type `npm run lint` in order to more easily run the script.

 ### Step 6 - Lint in CI